 - Hepatitis C

-Second, when cleaning blood off concrete, you likely will a potentially hazardous chemical.
+Second, when cleaning blood off the concrete, you likely will a potentially hazardous chemical.
 The type of chemical that proves most effective at getting blood out of concrete is discussed more fully in a moment.

 The specific safety items you must use when working to get blood out of concrete include: